 Greg comes to us from AOL where he spent countless hours helping people get their online gaming problems solved on the game channel.
 In addition, he interfaced between the support and development teams, coming up with non 'computerese' ways of troubleshooting various problems.
 He loves the challenge of finding solutions to even the most difficult of technical problems.
 In his spare time, he enjoys spending time with his family, astronomy and hiking in the Sierra Nevadas.

 A musician and early adopter of MIDI sequencing in the late '80s, Anthony has been in the business of selling and marketing music software for over two decades.
 Besides witnessing the meteoric rise and lightening speed growth of the music technology industry, he has enjoyed most the opportunity to travel around the world and to meet so many cool people along the way.

 Web Applications Developer

-Brett graduated with a degree in Computer Science from Fresno State and has been developing websites ever since.
-He is passionate about modern web design and is always looking for ways to make innovative websites.
-In his free time, Brett enjoys playing guitar, going fishing and watching sports.
+Andrea graduated with a degree in Web Applications Development from Illinois State University and has been developing web apps ever since.
+She is passionate about modern web design and is always looking for ways to make innovative websites.
+In her free time, Andrea enjoys playing clarinet, going camping and watching hockey.